TheMaster1127/HTpy/README.md

 #### Try It Out

-You can experiment with HTpy syntax using the online demo [here](https://themaster1127.github.io/HTpy/).
+You can experiment with HTpy syntax [here](https://themaster1127.github.io/HTpy/).